All Posts

 The American Robin (Turdus migratorius)

-The American Robin is North America's largest thrush and a frequent visitor to gardens, parks, and woodlands.
+The American Robin is one of North America’s most familiar thrushes and a frequent visitor to gardens, parks, and woodlands.
 Its brownish-orange breast, gray head, and whistling song mark it as a sign of spring.
 The bird was named by English colonists after the European Robin because of its red breast, although the two birds belong to entirely different families.

 The European Robin (Erithacus rubecula)

 Round, compact, and flame-breasted, the European Robin is closely associated with British culture.
-They belong to the flycatcher, rather than the thrush.
-Their song is lyrical and haunting, and both males and females sing during winter to defend their territory.
-They prefer habitats with low cover, hedges, and shrubs.
-Also, they primarily feed on insects and spiders.
-They switch to fruits like berries during the colder months.
+It belongs to the Old World flycatcher family rather than the thrush family.
+Its song is lyrical and haunting, and both males and females sing during winter to defend their territory.
+It prefers habitats with low cover, hedges, and shrubs.
+It primarily feeds on insects and spiders, although it switches to fruits such as berries during the colder months.

 Australasian Robins (Family: Petroicidae)

 In Australia and New Zealand, robins like the Scarlet, Flame, and Yellow Robins belong to the family Petroicidae.
 The Scarlet Robin, for example, is black-headed with a white wing bar and a red breast.
-Though unrelated to European or American robins, they evolved similar traits.
+Although they are not closely related to the European or American Robin, they evolved many similar traits through convergent evolution.

 Other "Robins" Around the World

-Oriental Magpie-Robin, Indian Robin, and African Forest Robin share the name "robin".
-They are not actually related; rather, they are birds that resemble each other closely.
+Oriental Magpie-Robin, Indian Robin, and African Forest Robin share the name “robin”.
+They are not actually related; rather, they are birds that were given the same name based on perceived similarities to the European Robin.
 These birds have an upright posture, brightly colored undersides, and melodious songs.
-This is an example of convergent nomenclature rather than common ancestry.
+However, this is not consistent across all species.
+For example, some have black-and-white plumage rather than bright undersides.

 Image Source: